Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/linkchecker/index.md

 }
 ```

+### Resolving File System Links

-And finally, we can wrap all this code up into a single function which will try
+Now we've encoded our constraints in the `Options` type, we can wrap all this
+code up into a single function.
+This function will take a "link" and tries to
-to figure out which file has been linked to.
+figure out which file is being linked to.

 ```rust
 // src/validation/filesystem.rs